MagneticRotor/rotating-magnetic-field/README.md

 You can load a simple script which will run whenever the system starts up onto the SD card.
 The script has to be in a file called RUNME.TXT.
 The script can contain any command listed in the help function.
 The script can also contain the sleep command, which is the word "sleep" followed by the number of seconds that the system should wait before executing the next command.
 Entering any command over the serial connection will interrupt execution of the RUNME script.

 ### Autorestart
 It is possible that the motor stalls during regular operation.
 If a magnetic sensor is attached to the system, setting the autorestart option will set up the system to automatically detect stopped rotation and will stop and restart the system.
 This feature only works if the magnetic sensor is sufficiently close to the rotating magnet.
+The autorestart is not active by default, you have to activate it using the AUTORESTART command.

 ### LabView Program
 The system can also be controlled by a labview program which is the